 Include this header to provide the base64-encoded encryption key for Amazon S3 to use to decrypt the source object.
 This encryption key must be the one that you provided Amazon S3 when you created the source object; otherwise, Amazon S3 will not be able to decrypt the object.

 Include this header to provide the base64-encoded 128-bit MD5 digest of the encryption key according to RFC 1321.

 Presigned URL and SSE-C

 You can generate a presigned URL that can be used for operations such as upload a new object, retrieve an existing object, or object metadata.
 Presigned URLs support the SSE-C as follows:

-When creating presigned URL, you must specify the algorithm using the
+When creating a presigned URL, you must specify the algorithm using the

 When using the presigned URL to upload a new object, retrieve an existing object, or retrieve only object metadata, you must provide all the encryption headers in your client application.